selcukercan/Software/catkin_ws/src/05-teleop/calibration/README_system_identification.md

     duckiebot $ mkdir /data/logs/train_folder /data/logs/validation_folder /data/logs/raw_data

+Place the the rosbags you want to process under `/data/logs/raw_data`,

+    duckiebot $ mv /logs/![MY_ROSBAG].bag /data/logs/raw_data

 Now you can launch the script that converts the images to local poses.
-Place the the rosbags you want to process under a new folder.
-Note that the folder must contain ONLY the rosbags you want to process.
+Note that the folder must contain **ONLY** the rosbags you want to process.
 Then

     duckiebot $ roslaunch calibration calculate_poses.launch veh:=![HOST_NAME] input_path:=/data/logs/raw_data lane_filter:=false operation_mode:=1

 This process will take couple of minutes depending on the number of images contained in your rosbags.
-After processing has been completed, you can find the processed rosbags under `/data/logs/raw_data/processed`.
+Once you see the message `finished processing all N bags`, where N is the number of rosbags placed under `/data/logs/raw_data`, you can exit the program with keyboard command `CTRL + C`.
+You can find the processed rosbags under `/data/logs/raw_data/post_processed`.
 Verify that the processed bags contain `_pp` suffix.
 This indicates that the process has been completed successfully.

+Now copy the files you would like to use for training into `/data/logs/train_folder/`,

+    duckiebot $ mv /logs/raw_data/post_processed/![MY_POST_PROCESSED_ROSBAG].bag /data/logs/train_folder/

+Also copy the files you would like to use for verification into `/data/logs/validation_folder`,

+    duckiebot $ mv /logs/raw_data/post_processed/![MY_POST_PROCESSED_ROSBAG].bag /data/logs/validation_folder

 **Step 6**: Now we are ready to launch our optimization script.